March 25, 2021

 Cervical cancer is primarily diagnosed in the following ways:

-A Pap smear can also detect alterations in your cervical cells that indicate future cancer development.
+A Pap smear can also detect alterations in your cervical cells that indicate the risk of developing this disease.
 This helps in identifying whether you are at risk of developing cancer in the future.

 Your gynecologist could advise you to get additional tests based on your age when you receive your Pap test.
 The importance of a pap smear at different ages is explained in detail as follows: